goldorigins/Cpp/README.md

 # Cpp
-This is c++ code that serves verius purposes
+This is c++ code that serves various purposes